-According to Richar Leguizamo, Director of Communications at the National Organization of Indigenous Colombians (ONIC), roughly 120,000 indigenous protesters alone have taken to the streets since late Monday afternoon, with major demonstrations taking place in 17 states throughout the country.
+According to Richar Leguizamo, director of communications at the National Organization of Indigenous Colombians (ONIC), roughly 120,000 indigenous protesters alone have taken to the streets since late Monday afternoon, with major demonstrations taking place in 17 states throughout the country.

-Now the ONIC, comprised of 44 local and regional member organizations, is calling for a national negotiation table, similar to the one established in late September between the national agricultural organizing body (MIA) and the government.
+Now, the ONIC, comprised of 44 local and regional member organizations, is calling for a national negotiation table, similar to the one established in late September between the national agricultural organizing body (MIA) and the government.

-Alleged infiltration by guerrilla groups was the government’s primary justification for the use of force throughout the previous protests, including during one prominent incident — in which President Santos ordered the militarization of Bogota and the deployment of 50,000 army troops to the Colombian countryside — subsequently revealed to be the work of right-wing neo-paramilitary organizations.
+Alleged infiltration by guerrilla groups were the government’s primary justification for the use of force throughout the previous protests, including during one prominent incident — in which President Santos ordered the militarization of Bogota and the deployment of 50,000 army troops to the Colombian countryside — subsequently revealed to be the work of right-wing neo-paramilitary organizations.

-Colombia’s indigenous communities have been disproportionately affected by Colombia’s armed conflict and by the escalation of large-scale mining and energy projects, which threaten their native environments and ways of life.
+Colombia’s indigenous communities have been disproportionately affected by Colombia’s 50-year armed conflict and by the escalation of large-scale mining and energy projects, which threaten their native environments and ways of life.

 Comments are closed.